cryptomator/cryptomator.github.io/content/sweepstakes-terms.en.md

 ### 7. Prize Shipment

-Prizes will be shipped worldwide via Redbubble.
-Shipping to the following countries and territories is not possible: Crimea, Cuba, Iran, North Korea, Russia, Sudan, Syria, and Ukraine.
-Winners residing in one of these territories will receive a digital alternative gift (Cryptomator Supporter Certificate) via email instead of the physical goodie package.
-All other winners will be asked to provide a valid postal address upon notification.
+Prizes will be shipped worldwide via Redbubble and may take several weeks to a few months to arrive.
+The winners will be asked to provide a valid postal address upon notification.
 The Organizer will cover shipping costs.
 The risk of loss or damage during shipping transfers to the winner upon handover to the shipping provider.
 The Organizer is not liable for delivery, provided the shipment was properly dispatched.
 Any customs duties or import taxes in the recipient's country are the responsibility of the winner.
+Shipment of physical prizes requires separate confirmation of prize acceptance and, where necessary for fulfillment, express consent to any international transfer of personal data.

 ### 8. Data Privacy